 "Are you OK?"
 Martin asked.

 "OK.
 Let me introduce you to my family," declared Martin.

-The exercise took about 45 minutes, but David did not hear half of what was said.
-His mind was elsewhere.
+The exercise took about 45 minutes, but David did not hear half of what Martin said.
+His mind was struggling with a million things.

-As he was getting ready to leave, Martin asked him if he had a family.
+As he got ready to leave, Martin asked him if he had a family.

 "How many children," Martin enquired.

 "Two.
 A boy and a girl," replied David.

 "Yes," David replied.
 He wanted to add "they are in your house, in this room", but words failed him.